manolingam/honest_media/README.md

 A reader can perform 3 actions:

 	1. Register: A reader can register.
 	2. Up Vote/ Down Vote Content: A reader can ‘up vote’ or ‘down vote’ any content that is published.
-	3. Rule on Challenges: A reader can challenge any published content.
+	3. Challenge: A reader can challenge any published content.
 They will upload proof and provide the amount they are willing to stake on the challenge.

 ## The Challenge Process